Victoria Clarke: Early life and education

-Born in Pittsburgh, Pennsylvania to Dr. and Mrs. Charles E. Clarke, Clarke graduated from George Washington University with a Bachelor of Arts degree in journalism.
+Born in Pittsburgh, Pennsylvania, to Dr. and Mrs. Charles E. Clarke, Clarke graduated from George Washington University with a Bachelor of Arts degree in journalism.

 Career

-Clark began her career as a photographer for the Washington Star.
+Clarke began her career as a photographer for the Washington Star.
 She was president of Bozell Eskew Advertising, vice president of the National Cable & Telecommunications Association, and the Washington office director for the public-relations firm of Hill & Knowlton.
 Clarke has served as the press secretary to Senator John McCain and held positions on the staff of Presidents Ronald Reagan and George H. W. Bush.
 She subsequently moved to the Pentagon to serve as the Assistant Secretary of Defense for Public Affairs during President George W. Bush's first term in office, under Secretary of Defense Donald Rumsfeld.
 Clarke worked as the Senior Advisor of Communications and Government Relations for Comcast Corporation before moving to SAP AG to take the role of Head of Corporate Affairs.

 Clarke has been a close colleague of Mary Matalin since the Reagan administration.
 Clarke often filled in for Matalin on the show Equal Time during its run on CNBC in the 1990s.

 Clarke is the author of Lipstick on a Pig: Winning In the No-Spin Era by Someone Who Knows the Game (2006, ISBN 0-7432-7116-5), a book about tackling 21st century information challenges.
 Clarke appeared on the February 7, 2006, episode of The Daily Show to promote it.